Celiac Disease in Children

 To have the most assurance that your child enjoys gluten-free meals while at school, preparing lunches at home is a good option.
 This can be an excellent hands-on opportunity to educate your child about eating gluten-free.
 Once they are familiar with the guidelines, let them try to plan their own menu.
 This will empower them, give them some freedom, and help them not to feel so restricted by their diet.

-Kid-friendly gluten-free (GF) meal and snack ideas*:
+What are some kid-friendly gluten-free (GF) meal* and snack suggestions?

 - Yogurt with fruit and nuts

-- Eggs, potatoes, and GF toast
+- Eggs, potatoes, and gluten-free toast

 - Smoothies: yogurt, cow/almond/soy/rice milk, nut butter, berries, banana, mango, or any fruit your child likes!

-- GF pancakes, waffles, or French toast
+- Gluten-free pancakes, waffles, or French toast

 - Tacos, nachos, or quesadillas made with corn tortillas and favorite fixings

-- Applesauce, pudding, fresh fruit, GF muffin
+- Applesauce, pudding, fresh fruit, gluten-free muffin

 - Hard-boiled egg, cheese stick, yogurt, cottage cheese